Updated Nov 18 2023

-La Liga (The Spanish Premier Division): late August to mid-May
+La Liga (The Spanish Premier Division): late August to mid-May.

-Copa del Rey (The King’s Cup): mid-October to mid-May
+Copa del Rey (The King’s Cup): mid-October to mid-May.

 Calendar of the league matches, Champions League and Copa del Rey

 Below, and through the link we have given you, you’ll be able to check the calendar of F.C.
 Barcelona’s home fixtures for La Liga, Champions League and Copa del Rey.
 The dates and times of some of the matches isn’t yet confirmed, especially those of La Liga, that are scheduled to take place within the space of a few weeks.

-Saturdays and Sundays: 16:15h.
+Saturdays and Sundays: 16:15h

-Saturdays and Sundays: 18:30h.
+Saturdays and Sundays: 18:30h

-Saturdays and Sundays: 20:45h.
+Saturdays and Sundays: 20:45h

-There’s no fixed timetable.
+There’s no fixed timetable

 Thanks to the calendar you can buy your tickets online in advance, therefore being sure of getting hold of the tickets that you want.
 Having said that, if you wait until the last minute it’s very likely that you’ll be able to get hold of a ticket for the match, as we do offer last-minute tickets.

 Other important games are those that are played against R.C.D.
 Espanyol (Barcelona’s other team, so it has the atmosphere that’s typical of a Derby), against Atlético de Madrid and against Valencia, all of which are rivals who promise exciting duels against Barça.
 The Champions League matches are also much anticipated, especially the knockout stages.

 Hotels and apartments near the Camp Nou

-How to get to Camp Nou?
+Map and how to get to Camp Nou stadium?

 To get to Camp Nou and to return to your accommodation after the match, you can either go by public transport (Metro, bus, tram or taxi), or you can go by private car (your own car or motorbike).
 All of these options have their advantages and in some cases disadvantages.

-ADDRESS: Av.
+Address: Av.
 Arístides Maillol, s/n.

 Nearly everyone who attends a Barça match chooses to get to the Camp Nou by public transport, especially in the Metro, bus or tram, as they are usually quicker and cheaper.

-BY BUS: 7, 33, 54, 67, 75, 113, H6, H8, L12, L50, L62, L79, L97 and the tourist bus.
+By bus: 7, 33, 54, 67, 75, 113, H6, H8, L12, L50, L62, L79, L97 and the tourist bus.

-NIGHT BUS (NitBus): N2, N3 and N14.
+Night bus (NitBus): N2, N3 and N14.

-BY TRAM: Zona Universitaria, Palau Reial, Pius XX (T1, T2, T3).
+By tramway (TRAM): Zona Universitaria, Palau Reial, Pius XX (T1, T2, T3).

 As far as motorbikes and mopeds are concerned, the vast majority of fans usually park them on the street without too many problems, and without the police paying too much attention to bikes that aren’t parked strictly legally.
 In spite of this, fans are increasingly choosing to park their motorbike in an official parking spot, for a reasonable price.